Two Trump lieutenants found guilty, president implicated - Journal du Cameroun

 That admission put Trump himself in legal jeopardy and raised the prospect that a trusted lieutenant is ready to spill secrets, gathered over decades, in exchange for a reduced sentence.

-The White House refused to comment on Cohen’s allegation, with press secretary Sarah Sanders tersely telling reporters: “Refer you to the President’s outside counsel.”
+The White House refused to comment on Cohen’s allegations, with spokeswoman Sarah Sanders tersely telling reporters: “Refer you to the president’s outside counsel.”

+Cohen’s lawyer Lanny Davis, explained his client’s about face after years spent vowing to “take a bullet” for Trump.

+“This is Michael fulfilling his promise… to put his family and country first and tell the truth about Donald Trump,” said Davis.

 – Nearer home –